almtree/AroMaster/README.md

 - Switching 12v power supply with 350W
 - Integrated UPS for interrupted motor operation
 - Integrated battery charger (external battery)
+- **Closes the roof securely even in the event of a complete power failure**

 # Considerations on telescopes and observatory design
 > [!IMPORTANT]